AuditSphere - User Guide

 Introduction

-- Monitor user activity and file access in real-time
+- Monitor user activity and file access in real-time across all providers

-- Detect anomalous behavior using machine learning
+- Detect anomalous behavior using per-provider ML models

 - Review and manage access permissions systematically